aptos-labs/developer-docs/docs/nodes/identity-and-configuration.md

 #### Configuration

 Machine **configuration** is also defined in a YAML file.
 A machine configuration YAML **never contains any key, public or private**.
-For example, the configuration YAMLs validator.yaml, fullnode.yaml, docker-compose.yaml and docker-compose-fullnode.yaml **do not contain any keys.**
+For example, the configuration YAML files validator.yaml, fullnode.yaml, docker-compose.yaml and docker-compose-fullnode.yaml **do not contain any keys.**

 As noted earlier, a machine has an identity and a configuration.
 Hence: